SiyanH/whiteboard-server-springboot/README.md

 Please note that the services are hosted on Heroku so it may take few minutes to start when you access it.

+*The database credentials were removed from the source code in this repository for security reasons.*

 ### Widget Service

 | HTTP Method | URL Pattern                 | Description                                                  |